nonsonwizubo/staffing-efficiency-simulator/README.md

 A stochastic simulation built with Python to analyze a hypothetical service business.
 Trade-offs between profit, labor costs, wait times, and customer satisfaction were considered to make data-driven decisions to find the best staffing level.

-Built as a learning project to develop skills in python, stochastic modeling, and data analysis.
+Built as a learning project to develop my skills in python, stochastic modeling, and data analysis.

 ## Assumptions
 | Variables | Value |